SVENGroup/openapi-to-pdf/docs/DisplayLogic.md

 ## Operations and Tags

 The endpoints section list out all the operations (path + method) of your API.
-There are two ways this is displayed:
+There are two scenarios that are considered:
 1. When you specify tags in at least one operations; and
 2. When you don't use tags.

 **When tags are used in your API**, the operations are grouped by tags.
-Before listing our the operations under it, each tag section will also display the tag's `description` and `externalDocs.url` contents if these are specified in your OpenAPI schema.
+Before listing out the operations under it, each tag section will display the tag's `description` and `externalDocs.url` contents if these are specified in your OpenAPI schema.

-Operations which don't have any tags defined will be grouped into "tag" called `Others` at the very end.
-You can configure the naming of this "tag" using the `headings.untagged_operations` option (see [configuration](../README.md#configuration)).
+Operations which don't have any tags will be grouped into a "tag" called `Others` at the very end.
+You can configure the naming of this "tag" using the `headings.untagged_operations` option (see [configuration](./Configuration.md)).

 Additionally, if you specify multiple tags under an operation, that operation will be displayed under both tags so we don't recommend you do so.